deepjavalibrary/djl-demo/docs/dataset_creation.md

     private Shape initializeShape;
 ```

-The CSVDataset class defines, all the parameters , needed to process the input CSV entry into encoded NDArray.
+The CSVDataset class defines the parameters needed to process the input CSV entry into an encoded NDArray.

-Every RandomAccessDataSet extension needs to implement a per index getter method.
-The getter method returns a Record object, that consists of a encoded input and label.
+Every RandomAccessDataSet extension needs to implement a per-index getter method.
+The getter method returns a Record object that consists of an encoded input and label.

  ```java
     /** {@inheritDoc} */